toshiakit/MatGPT/README.md

 ## What's New

 * MatGPT loads 'LLMs with MATLAB' library as a submodule.
 * MatGPT stores your API in MATLAB Vault on R2024a or later.
 The stored API will persist from session to session.
+(Not supported on MATLAB Online).
 * MatGPT supports streaming API where response tokens are displayed as they come in.
 * MatGPT detects a URL included in a prompt, and retrieves its web content into the chat.
 * MatGPT lets you import a .m, .mlx, .csv or .txt file into the chat.
 PDF files are also supported if Text Analytics Toolbox is available.